How to Code a Desktop App Using Electron

 Moreover, Electron.js can not only use JavaScript libraries but also supports HTML and CSS programming languages.
 Therefore, commonly Electron-based applications perform and feel more like Web apps, rather than Native ones.

-The only clear difference between web and Electron applications is that these cross-platform apps can not only download files but also have access to the OS file system, i.e. has more options for working with data directly, reading, or writing it.
+The only clear difference between web and Electron applications is that these cross-platform apps can not only download files but also have access to the OS file system, i.e. they have more options for working with data directly, reading, or writing it.

 The cross-platform nature of the applications is possible thanks to the Chromium engine, which is mostly used for rendering UI elements.
 Yet, this tool also gives access to various beneficial developer tools.